Professor Way Kuo assumed the role of President of City University of Hong Kong (CityU) on 14 May 2008.

 In addition to his remarkable academic achievements, he has received numerous professional awards, including an Honorary Doctorate from Beijing Institute of Technology granted by the State Council of the People’s Republic of China.
 He has also been appointed as external advisor for internationally renowned institutions, hi-tech companies and research organisations, and is frequently invited to speak all over the world on topics related to education, reliability, energy and research.

 His first popular science book Critical Reflections on Nuclear and Renewable Energy has created an impact since its publication in 2013 by Commonwealth Publishing Group in Taiwan.
 The book has been translated into English, Japanese, French and Russian and published in Massachusetts, Tokyo, Paris, and Moscow, respectively.
 It has also been published in Hong Kong and Beijing in both traditional and simplified Chinese under different titles.
 Negotiations for the publication of the book in other languages are under way.
-His new book on higher education, The Soulware within Higher Education, is simultaneously published in Hong Kong, Taipei and Beijing in 2016 by three different publishing houses, which is a rare phenomenon.
+His new book on higher education, The Soulware within Higher Education, was simultaneously published in Hong Kong, Taipei and Beijing in 2016 by three different publishing houses, which is a rare phenomenon.
 Its Japanese edition is published by Josai University Educational Corporation University Press

 Professor Kuo is the Chairman of the Gnedenko e-Forum based in Moscow, Russia.